joao-mc/playground-qk2mcm5q/lessons/lesson5.md

 Using subtraction operation between two pointers we can get how far the elements are from each other in the array.

-**Warning:** Care must be taken to make sure that the low address is always gets subtracted from the high address.
+**Warning:** Care must be taken to make sure that the low address always gets subtracted from the high address.
 Otherwise, the behaviour will be undefined as illustrated in the example below:

 ```C
 #define ARRAY_SIZE 10